Waterfront Commission of New York Harbor: New Jersey withdrawal from pact

 In October 2014, the New Jersey Senate passed measure S-2277 which would direct the governor of New Jersey to withdraw from the bi-state compact and transfer the commission's oversight responsibilities in New Jersey to the state police.
 In May 2015, Governor Chris Christie conditionally vetoed S-2277 (and the corresponding bill A-3506 passed by the New Jersey General Assembly), citing his concerns that the state lacked the authority to withdraw from the compact and arguing that the solution should be to modify the operations of the commission to minimize interference with waterfront operations.

 Among his final actions in January 2018 before leaving office, Christie signed legislation allowing the state to withdraw from the pact.

 New York v.
-New Jersey (2023)
+New Jersey and Dissolution

 The Supreme Court paused New Jersey's withdrawal from the compact creating the commission until it has addressed the merits of an injunction filed by the State of New York.
 In April 2023, the Court ruled unanimously in favor of New Jersey, stating that unilateral withdrawal was permissible as the interstate compact creating the commission did not address withdrawals from it.
 Because there is no explicit form of withdrawal in the compact, the Court found that default contract law from the time of the compact's creation applied, which allows termination of a contract by either party.

+After the ruling, the interstate agency was disbanded after New Jersey Gov. Phil Murphy argued that the agency had outlived its usefulness and that the New Jersey State Police would take over law enforcement operations at New Jersey ports.